simul/simul.github.io/unrealengine/Sky.md

 Editing The Sky in the Sequencer
 -------------------------

 To select a sky keyframe, click it.
-To select all the keyframes of the sky layer, double-click on the space between them.
+To select all the keyframes of the sky layer, double-click on the space between them or box select them.
 To select and modify the properties of whole sky layer, click on the "Sky" text at left.

 <a href="http://docs.simul.co/unrealengine/images/SkySeqExample.png"><img src="http://docs.simul.co/unrealengine/images/SkySeqExample.png" alt="Sky"/></a>